carbonblack/cb-infoblox-connector/README.md

 1. Log into the Infoblox console
 2. Click on the Grid tab on top, and then under the Edit dropdown on the right side of the screen, click *Grid Properties*.
-(See picture below)

 ![Grid Configuration](images/grid-properties.png)

-3. Configure the Syslog server property to point to the server running the Infoblox connector.
+3. Configure the Syslog server property to point to the server running the Infoblox connector by clicking the *Monitoring* tab on the left side of the dialog box, and adding an entry in the *External Syslog Servers* box.

 ![Grid Configuration Editor](images/grid-properties-editor.png)

 4. Press OK.
 5. Ensure that all DNS zones use Substitute A records (instead of NXDOMAIN) for their response type.
-(See picture below)

 ![Substitute A records](images/substitute-record.png)